bluwy/vite-svelte-dedupe/README.md

 # Solution

 Based on the root cause, this happens to any extensions [listed here](https://github.com/vitejs/vite/blob/9aa255a0abcb9f5b23c34607b2188f796f4b6c94/packages/vite/src/node/optimizer/esbuildDepPlugin.ts#L15-L32).
-I have not tested this on other extensions.
+I have not tested this on other extensions like `.vue` or `.tsx` as these files are usually compiled in library builds.

 I don't have a solid strategy to tackle this, but one naive implementation would be to scan these subpaths as entrypoints for the pre-bundling, so esbuild would generate the chunks for these files to use.

-If this happens to be a Svelte specific thing, we could auto externalize all Svelte libraries based on `pkg.svelte`.